Martin Act: Judicial interpretation

 Much of the Martin Act's power is attributable to early court cases upholding its provisions.
 In 1926, the New York Court of Appeals held in People v.
 Federated Radio Corp. that proof of fraudulent intent was unnecessary for prosecution under the Act.
 In 1930, the court elaborated that the Act should "be liberally and sympathetically construed in order that its beneficial purpose may, so far as possible, be attained."

 For much of the Act's history, one of the questions left open was whether it conferred a private right of action to victims of securities fraud.
 The New York Court of Appeals settled this issue in 1987, holding that there is no private right of action.
 In reaching this holding, the court reasoned that no private right of action was expressly authorized, and found that an implied private right of action would be inconsistent with the enforcement mechanism created by the Act.

 Criticism

 The Martin Act has been criticized as "unjust," authorizing penalties that are "arbitrary and unfair."
-Among the laws controversial aspects is the absence of a requirement that the state prove a defendant had intent to defraud, which gives prosecutors a significant advantage over defendants.
+Among the law's controversial aspects is the absence of a requirement that the state prove a defendant had intent to defraud, which gives prosecutors a significant advantage over defendants.